Kalela/BrightEvents/README.md

 Running the API Endpoints
 -------------------------
-1.Run a terminal such as cmd on windows or terminal on ubuntu.
+1. Run a terminal such as cmd on windows or terminal on ubuntu.
 ![CMD](https://image.ibb.co/hc6HPb/Screenshot_101_LI.jpg "Bright Events")

 2. cd into main folder and run command flask run.
 This should start the server to our Event Hub RESTful api on port 5000.